Aurora Innovation, Inc. (NASDAQ:AUR) Director Sterling Anderson Sells 200,000 Shares

 Hedge Funds Weigh In On Aurora Innovation

-Separately, Canaccord Genuity Group started coverage on shares of Aurora Innovation in a research report on Wednesday, June 7th.
-They issued a “buy” rating and a $5.00 price objective on the stock.
+Separately, Canaccord Genuity Group began coverage on shares of Aurora Innovation in a research note on Wednesday, June 7th.
+They issued a “buy” rating and a $5.00 price objective for the company.

 About Aurora Innovation